-I have been happily married for twenty-five years, and am the father of four wonderful children.
-I am an Episcopal Priest.
+I have been happily married for twenty-seven years to a wonderful woman, and am the father of four children whom I love.
+I am a Priest.
 My studies have been not only at Anglican, but also Eastern Orthodox and Southern Baptist seminaries.

 By nature I am conservative, by which I mean that I have a deep respect for tradition and the wisdom that can be gained from those who came before us.
 With that respect for tradition comes a corresponding caution regarding change – a caution that arises from an observation that, historically, radical change, though sometimes good and necessary, has often brought about problems worse than what previously existed.
 I believe that right and wrong are matters of fact, not matters of feeling.
 I believe that without God there can be no good.
 I believe that enforced equality is a poor substitute for real justice.
 I believe that just because something is new does not necessarily mean it is superior, and that just because something is old does not mean the it is inferior.
 I also believe that relativism, secularism, and pragmatism are the enemies of truth and goodness.

 I profess the Christian Faith.
 That mysterious relationship that exists, by the gracious act of God, between God and humanity.
 God became man in the person of Jesus Christ not to institute a new philosophy or even a code of conduct, but primarily to restore us to new life in the fellowship of the Holy Trinity.
 Because of the limitations to the human mind there must always be an element of mystery in how we approach speaking of God.
 It must be acknowledged that the realities that are manifested in the life of the Church can not be fully be defined by the language, formulas, or definitions of the Faith.
 The Faith does not belong to us; we belong to it, we subscribe to it, we submit ourselves to it, because it is from God.
 We are not free to change it or to alter it; it is we who must changed or transformed.